MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 ### Data migration from legacy systems

 In this scenario, the decision has been made by an organization to use Power Apps for the new user interface experience rather than the legacy on-premises system.
-Power Apps, Power Automate, and AI Builder all use Common Data Service as the primary data storage system.
-The current data in the existing on-premises system can be migrated into Common Data Service by using a dataflow, and then these products can use that data.
+Power Apps, Power Automate, and AI Builder all use Dataverse as the primary data storage system.
+The current data in the existing on-premises system can be migrated into Dataverse by using a dataflow, and then these products can use that data.

 ### Using dataflows to build a data warehouse